vanessa-kang/tp/docs/DeveloperGuide.md

-The following diagram summarizes what happens when the user executes an `EditModuleCommand`:
+The following diagram summarizes what happens when the user executes a `EditModuleCommand`:

 <div style="text-align:center">
     <img src="./images/DeveloperGuide/editModuleCommand_activity.png" alt="Activity diagram for Edit Module Command"/>